revpriest/pre-wasp-os/README.rst

 =========

 TODO:
+* Not really happy with Milestone app
 * "back" in the Milestone app
 * "backdate" in the Milestone app
+* Why does it not always reset at 4am?
+* Blank the steps-count display during reset as steps drop to 0
+* Edit event dates in monographer
 *

 We add a monolithic watch-face which has: